 Before you click off, we are not going to bombard you with anymore news about the current situation.
 On the contrary, Ucraft is here to help make your life a little bit easier during a time of social distancing, which can actually be utilized to your advantage.
 Let’s dive in!

 Tips for Working Remotely

 Ucraft, alongside many other offices, has shifted to a remote working schedule, which means all of our employees are currently working from home.
-Due to the current situation, many companies have either switched to this schedule, or will be doing so in the nearby future.
+Due to the current situation, many companies have either switched to this schedule or will be doing so in the nearby future.
 For those of you who have not engaged in remote or freelance work prior to this, we understand that this may be a significant change.
 This is why we would like to provide you with some helpful tips on how to be productive in a home environment, both for you and your organization.
 But before that, make sure to check out our article "How to Make Money Online During Self-Isolation".